Raccoon-gang/recon-dvja-semgrep-lab/README.md

 Clone this repository and Install [SemGrep CLI](https://semgrep.dev/docs/getting-started/installation) you are not required to install Java, Maven, MySQL Server, MySQL Workbench or run the docker-compose file.

+## SemGrep Slides
+The companion Slidedeck [Semgrep - From Zero to Hero](https://github.com/Raccoon-gang/recon-dvja-semgrep-lab/blob/main/docs/SemGrep%20-%20From%20Zero%20to%20Hero.pdf) is also present in this repository if you like to revist some of the parts.

 ## SemGrep Labs